rconjoe/blogdor/index.md

 You've stumbled into a geek's cave.

-This is where I try to document some of the things I do with code and whatever other tangential areas.
+This is where I try to document some of the things I do with programming, and whatever other tangential areas.

-## What You'll Find Here

-- Ramblings of a semi-employed developer and sysadmin
-- Half-baked ideas that might become something someday
-- Various rabbit holes I've fallen into
-- Anything I find worth writing about to remember later

 ## About Me